 Current impact and risk outlook Risk mitigation and management actions Economic environment The Company's principal revenue streams are asset-value related and as such the Company is exposed to the condition of global economic markets.
 The evolving COVID-19 pandemic and its fourth quarter 2020 acceleration continue to have significant impacts on economic activity, which is expected to continue into 2021, alongside residual uncertainty in relation to the full impacts of the end of the Brexit transition period.
-Volatility in debt, equity and currency markets may adversely impact customer investment portfolios which in turn impacts the Company's ability to generate fee- based revenue.
+Volatility in debt, equity and currency markets may adversely impact customer investment portfolios which in turn impacts the Company's ability to generate fee-based revenue.
 Regular stress and scenario testing is carried out, which includes stresses and scenarios based on severe economic conditions and political events.
 These allow the Company to understand the impact of potential events on earnings, liquidity and capital resilience.
 The Company aims to ensure the cost base can flex to mitigate volatility in its revenues.
-Potential management actions to mitigate these impacts are subject to approval by the Old Mutual Wealth Limited Board.
-A group-wide programme is in place to actively monitor the risks of the UK's withdrawal from the EU and a number of actions have been taken to mitigate any implications for the Company and its customers.
+Potential management actions to mitigate these impacts are subject to approval by the Old Mutual Wealth Life & Pensions Limited Board.
 Competitor and margin risk The Company is exposed to external margin pressure whereby competitive market changes may reduce the attractiveness of the proposition.
 If the proposition is not compelling, sustainable and profitable, then there is a risk the Company may not be able to meet its business plan targets and objectives.
 The customer proposition has been designed to be competitive and meet customer needs.
 The delivery of the new platform infrastructure will further enhance capacity to respond to competitive market changes.
 Customer and conduct risk Risks to customers are inherent within the Company's business model and can occur at any point in the customer journey or product lifecycle.
 Failure to ensure fair customer outcomes, either as a result of poor conduct, poor administration or products not performing as expected, has implications for our reputation and could result in loss of new and existing business, increased complaints and rectification costs, and regulatory censure.
-Customer and conduct risk is an area of increasing focus by regulators across the business.
 Good customer outcomes are defined and processes are put in place to achieve these for customers.
 Product development starts from an understanding of customer needs and preferences and engages with customers in areas such as the ongoing development of customer communications.
 The Customer Outcomes Forum reviews any areas where customer outcomes may be affected significantly and ensures appropriate action is taken where that risk arises.
-The Group's Regulatory and Conduct Risk teams provide strong oversight, challenge and advice to the business.
+Customer and conduct risk is an area of increasing regulatory focus across the industry.
+The group's Regulatory and Conduct Risk teams provide strong oversight, challenge and advice to the business.
 The Code of Conduct, reinforced by mandatory training, sets out expectations of all staff.